-How do I determine if I have a 64-bit or 32-bit CPU?
+How to determine if you have a 64-bit or 32-bit CPU

 The steps to determine whether your computer has a 32-bit or 64-bit processor (CPU) depend on the type of operating system on the computer.
 Below are the steps to determine the processor type for Windows, Mac, and Linux.